The Loud House Movie: Plot

 After the sisters begin to get attention in the village, Morag tricks Lincoln into riding Lela to try to get back his attention.
-While he rides the dragon, she uses the gemstone and scepter to hypnotize it into destroying the town so Lincoln could get blamed for the chaos.
+While he rides the dragon, she uses the gemstone and scepter to hypnotize it into destroying the town, so that Lincoln would be blamed for the chaos.
 Feeling guilty for the damage, Lincoln asks the family to return home to Royal Woods.
-As the family leaves for home, Morag proceeds to make herself the new duchess of the town much to the displeasure of villagers.
-In retaliation, she hypnotizes Lela again to cause more destruction to the village.
+As the family leaves for home, Morag proceeds to make herself the new duchess of the town, much to the displeasure of villagers, who find her attitude intolerable.
+In retaliation, she hypnotizes Lela again to cause more destruction to the village in order for the villagers to comply with her.

 Lucille tells the family of Morag's plan and what she's doing to the town.
-The Loud children head back to the town on a rowboat and team up to defeat Morag and un-hypnotize Lela.
-The sisters eventually get the scepter back and Lincoln, using his magic skills and with help from Lily, destroys the Dragon Stone, which breaks Lela out of her spell and in response, Morag is dropped on an island filled with noisy seals.
-The citizens of Loch Loud congratulate the family and ask Lincoln to resume his place as the duke of the kingdom, though Lincoln declines and instead offers the crown to Angus instead, feeling he deserves it more, a decision approved by the citizens and the other ghosts of the Loud ancestors.
+The Louds then head back to the town on a rowboat to defeat Morag and un-hypnotize Lela.
+The sisters eventually get the scepter back and Lincoln, using his magic skills and with help from Lily, destroys the Dragon Stone, which breaks Lela out of her spell.
+In response, Lela drops Morag on an island filled with noisy seals, ending her reign of terror.
+The citizens of Loch Loud congratulate the family and ask Lincoln to resume his place as the duke of the kingdom, though Lincoln declines and instead offers the crown to Angus instead, feeling he deserves it more.
+This decision is approved by the citizens and the other ghosts of the Loud ancestors.
+Lincoln admits to the family he wishes he were special as his sisters, though his sisters tell him that he is special because he takes care of them, and the family happily hugs.

 After helping repair the village, the Loud family says goodbye to Angus and the villagers and sets sail back home to Royal Woods.
 Bobby arrives to reunite with Lori only to find that she left.
 Clyde welcomes Lincoln back to Royal Woods with some duke-themed cream puffs.

-During the credits, still images are shown that include but are not limited to the Duke's ghost riding Lela, Bobby reuniting with Lori, Leni contacting Scott online, Lincoln winning a 3rd place trophy at a magic show, Lela having laid three eggs, and Angus and the ghosts rescuing Morag who now works as the groundskeeper with Lela keeping her in line.
+During the credits, still images are shown that include, but are not limited to, the Duke's ghost riding Lela, Bobby reuniting with Lori, Leni contacting Scott online, Lincoln winning a 3rd place trophy at a magic show, Lela having laid three eggs, and Angus and the ghosts deciding to rescue Morag, who now works as the groundskeeper, succeeding Angus, albeit with Lela keeping her in line.